 - ISEP (International Student Exchange Programs) is a worldwide network of universities and colleges organising student exchanges.
 ISEP unites more than 320 universities all over the world; about half of them are in the US.
 The University of Tartu is the only institution of higher education in Estonia affiliated with ISEP.

 ISEP-Exchange programme allows students to exchange places at member universities for a semester or a year.
-Applying for the programme is done through the International Student Service of UT.
+Applying for the programme is done through Study Abroad Centre of UT.
 Competition usually takes place once a year (in December-January) and it is possible to apply for the next academic year (autumn and/or spring semester).

 Not all ISEP members outside USA (international universities) take part in ISEP-exchange programme.
-You can check the list of participating universities from ISEP webpage - universities outside USA (international universities) that participate in the programme are marked with "I" or "I*".
+You can check the list of participating universities from ISEP webpage.
 Please note!
-It is possible to apply only to these universities that participate in ISEP-exchange.
+It is possible to apply only to these universities that participate in ISEP-Exchange.

 Scholarship: free tuition at host university, free accommodation in the dormitory and free meals or meal stipend.

 Expenses: Costs for travelling, visa and health insurance must be covered by the student.
 It is compulsory to buy ISEP health insurance (in most countries).
 The fee is approximately 75 USD per month and students need to buy the insurance for the full study abroad period (after the placement has been confirmed).
 Insurance is not required in EU countries and in some countries where local insurance is required.

 Application fee: $425 - students need to pay it directly to ISEP.